AWS RDS Read Replicas

 • By default, communications to and from DynamoDB use the HTTPS protocol, which protects network traffic by using SSL/TLS encryption.

-• VPC endpoint for DynamoDB enables EC2 instances in the VPC to use their private IP addresses to access DynamoDB with no exposure to the public internet.
+• A VPC endpoint for DynamoDB enables EC2 instances in the VPC to use their private IP addresses to access DynamoDB with no exposure to the public internet.

 • Traffic between the VPC and the AWS service does not leave the Amazon network.